frankiefab100/netlify-serverless-functions-demo/README.md

 npm install
 ```

-4. Click on `Go Live` to run Live Server
-The native/vanilla javascript application should be running on your browser.

 ### How To Setup using Netlify functions (Secured Method)
 -  Open a terminal and install Netlify CLI.
 ```BASH